mjhea0/rails-simple-app/README.md

 Okay - let's add in some basic styling to make this look a little better.
 Since this project includes the Twitter Bootstrap, I'll just be using [Bootswatch](http://bootswatch.com/) to change the CSS styling.

-Now, if you're like me and don't do much designing, you can just look at the CSS for one of the style templates and copy the entire stylesheet and paster it to application.css.scss.
+Now, if you're like me and don't do much designing, you can just look at the CSS for one of the style templates and copy the entire stylesheet and paste it to application.css.scss.

 I then added a margin to the top of the conatiner class so that the text *Navigation* is easier to read: